TRoll-official/OSC-Controler/README.md

 OSC controler are connectable to all major music production programms, including Ableton, FL Studio and Bitwig Studio.

 Open Stage Version used: 1.30.2
 To setup them you have to define the MIDI outs of the controler.

+The General Controler automaticly addapts to your window size.

 <img width="2879" height="1820" alt="image" src="https://github.com/user-attachments/assets/267d5fb5-d542-4048-b7da-e47e52eb778b" />